vpereira/viscoin/README.md

 note from vpereira:

-I just changed the magic number to use ppcoin magic number, and I added a copy from ppcoin blockain
+I just changed the magic number to use ppcoin magic number.

 to run it:

-    xz -d blk0001.data.xz
     make
     ./viscoin blk0001.data